 - Start slowly.
 Because walking is a low-impact activity, there’s no need to do a long warm-up.
 Simply start at a slow pace for five to ten minutes and pick it up once your body has warmed up.

 - Wear reflective gear.
 If you’re new to walking on the road for exercise, make sure you wear bright and preferably reflective clothing.
-It’s still gloomy in the early mornings and there will be more cars on the road during Level 4.
+It’s still gloomy in the early mornings.

 Find Your Fitness